 The bathroom is cleaned and the carpet vacuumed on a weekly basis.
 Your custodian will post the cleaning schedule in your room.
 Prior to the custodian's arrival you are expected to remove all your belongings from the bathroom sink, counter and shower stall.
 All clothing must be picked up off the floor.
 If you fail to do this, your bathroom will not be cleaned or your room will not be vacuumed.

 The bathrooms in the academic agreement apartments will be cleaned on a weekly basis.
 Your custodian will post the cleaning schedule in the bathroom area.
 Prior to the custodian's arrival, you are expected to remove all your belongings from the bathroom sink, counter, and shower area.
 If you fail to do this, your bathroom will not be cleaned.
 Residents must maintain their kitchen areas and vacuum their apartments.
-Students living in the Towers at Knights Plaza are responsible for their own cleaning.
-Students living at the Rosen College Student Apartments will receive bathroom cleaning twice a month.
+Students living in the Towers at Knights Plaza and NorthView are responsible for their own cleaning.
+Students living at the Rosen College Student Apartments will receive bathroom cleaning weekly.

 You are responsible for emptying your own trash into the dumpsters or trash compactors.
+Residents disposing of trash in areas other than designated dumpsters are subject to a $25 fine per occurrence.
+In an effort to further support the university’s commitment to the environment, UCF offers recycling within all residential communities.
+Residents are encouraged to participate in our recycling program.
 The housing agreement requires residents to maintain clean and hygienic conditions in residence hall rooms and apartments.